ietf-teep/architecture/draft-ietf-teep-architecture.md

 Device TEEs are responsible for validating the supplied TAM certificates to determine that the TAM is trustworthy.
 A compromised TAM may bring multiple threats and damage to user devices that it can manage and thus to the Device Owners.
-In one hand, the device information of many devices that the TAM manages and therefore have in its system may be leaked to a bad actor.
+Information on devices that the TAM manages therefore have in its system may be leaked to a bad actor.
 On the other hand, a compromised TAM can install many TAs to launch somee DoS attack to devices, for example, by filling up a device's TEE resources reserved for TAs such that